benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 All tests passed (2 assertions in 1 test case)
 ```

-Under the hood, the above command is first building any extension modules, executing python unit tests, then executing C++ unit tests.
+Under the hood, the above command is first building any extension modules, executing Python unit tests, and then executing C++ unit tests.

 ### Wrap-up

-You should now have a functioning, minimal python/C++ package that is set up to unit test both the python and C++ code.
+You should now have a functioning, minimal Python/C++ package that is set up to unit test both the Python and C++ code.
 For a complete working example, see the [github repository](https://github.com/benjaminjack/python_cpp_example) that accompanies this blog post.
 In my next blog post, we'll learn how to auto-generate documentation for the mixed-language code base presented here.